 Textbook publishers create books for school and university classrooms, usually with a specific course syllabus in mind.
 School book publishers are referred to as "elhi," a combination of "elementary" and "high school."

 The major textbook publishers are McGraw-Hill, Pearson, Reed Elsevier, and Houghton Mifflin.

 Professional publishers create books and databases for professionals who need access to reliable, widely accepted information and standards.
 These include (but aren't limited to) accountants, architects, doctors, lawyers, and psychologists.
 Because of the amount of data in these books and the need for regularly updated information, much of this information has moved from predominantly book form to online access.
 An example of a professional publisher is John Wiley.

 In general, self-publishers by any name allow an author to see their own book in print or online and accessible to an audience.
 However, there are distinct differences between "being published" traditionally and having your book produced by a self-publishing service.

 That said, there are different reasons to self-publish, but often an author chooses to do so when his or her book's appeal to the general consumer is not apparent enough for a traditional trade publisher to take a chance on it.
 While various self-publishers or vanity publishers offer different levels of assistance with and support for the publishing process, self-publishing services come at a price, paid for by the author.

 Some self-publishing services include: Lulu.com, Barnes & Noble's NOOK Press, Blurb, and iUniverse

 Hybrid publishers' services fall somewhere between a self-publishing company and a traditional publisher.
-Hybrid publishers differ greatly in their terms, but they generally offer their authors some level of in-house editorial expertise and distribution support and they share in the profits that result from the book sales.
+Hybrid publishers differ significantly in their terms, but they generally offer their authors some level of in-house editorial expertise and distribution support, and they share in the profits that result from the book sales.
 Some examples of hybrid publishers include SheWrites, Entangled, and Booktrope.